ubnetdef/lockdown-website/content/highschool.md

 How do I prepare?
 ------

 We have developed some instructional videos available on <a href="https://classroom.google.com" target="_blank">Google Classroom</a> to help you learn a bit about the technical infrastructure you will encounter at the competition.
-Please use code **kny5yr** to enroll in the classroom.
+Please use a **personal Google account and code kny5yr** to enroll in the classroom.
+Due to limitations of Google Classroom, you will not be able to use this code with a Google Suite for Education account (i.e. your school account).

 Who do I contact for more information?